ABOUT PROJECTS PUBLICATIONS CONTACT

 Peter M. Higgins

-I'm a Postdoctoral Fellow in the Stable Isotope Lab at the University of Toronto.
+I'm a Kavli-Laukien Fellow in the Origins of Life Initiative at Harvard University.
 I examine how thermodynamic principles control whether or not life can survive, grow and/or evolve in various physico-chemical settings.
 To do so, I develop and employ computational models which: i) assess dynamic habitability, ii) constrain possible biomass levels, and iii) estimate biosignature production and detectability against an abiotic background.
 The universal nature of these laws allows us to examine environments throughout the cosmos, from deep earth through deep time, to the oceans of icy moons in the outer solar system, and even exoplanets around distant stars.

 PhD: Astrobiology, University of Edinburgh 2022